 Whether it's Time magazine, Men's Health, Rolling Stone or Elle Decor, weekly and monthly consumer publications can be purchased either by subscription (at a discounted rate) or found at your local newsstand, grocery store checkout, national chains like B&N and all major airports and train stations.
 Many of these "travel or destination newsstands" are operated by Hudson News, the largest newsstand operation in the United States.

-People think of trade magazines as a place to go to "talk shop" and discover new products and trends in a chosen profession and are written in the language of industry experts.
+People think of trade magazines as a place to go to "talk shop" and discover new products and trends in a chosen profession, written in the language of industry experts.
 Articles are written by staff editors but "trades" also hire freelance writers because it's more cost-effective.
 Trades, unlike consumer magazines, have budget constraints because they aren't pulling in hefty advertising dollars.